 You will have evenings and weekends free.

 You are very much encouraged to photograph the bears and the sanctuary – indeed, this is one of the great highlights of the project.
-Please be aware however that you will be asked to pay a fee of 35 euros if you have a camera with a telephoto lens.
+Please be aware however that you will be asked to pay a fee of around 40 euros if you have a camera with a telephoto lens.

 Supervision will be fairly intensive during the first few days, when you will receive a thorough induction and work-related training.
 Once you are comfortable with things, you might not always have a supervisor working alongside you, but there will always be staff and other volunteers around to help, and you will always be accompanied for any high risk activities.

 Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are at the project.
-This will start from the moment you are picked up from the airport until the time you are dropped back there.
+This will start from the moment you are picked up from the airport until the time you are dropped back there should you take the transfer package.
 Before and after these times, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to leave the project during your time off.
 We will give you plenty of guidance and advice about this.

 Oyster has personally hand-picked some of the best volunteering projects out there.
 With so much amazing choice, it can be hard to make a decision.
-Our Animal Welfare Destination Manager, Anne, has written a guide to help you to choose the best animal volunteering project for you.
+Our Animal Welfare guide is here to help you to choose the best animal volunteering project for you.